FAQs

 If you need help making a donation to the park, you can email impact@therailpark.org or call 215.485.2221.
 We can either help you work out the kinks or accept a donation over the phone.

-If you want to discuss alternative ways of supporting the park, we’re always happy to talk about options.
+If you want to discuss alternative ways of supporting the park, we’re always happy to discuss options.
 Reach out to impact@therailpark.org or call 215.485.2221.

-From time to time, we host clean ups at the park and in the surrounding community.
+Yes!
+We host monthly clean ups at the park and in the surrounding community.
 Keep an eye on this website or our social media (Instagram, Facebook, Twitter) for future volunteer opportunities.
 You can also subscribe to our monthly newsletter to stay up to date on all Rail Park happenings.

 Sign up on GivePulse